Olta Xhaçka: Minister of Foreign Affairs

 As Foreign Minister, she presided over the resettlement of Afghan refugees into Albania following the Taliban takeover of Afghanistan in August 2021.
 During her tenure as foreign minister, Albania has also taken a seat on the UN Security Council for the first time in its history.

 Personal life

-She is married to Artan Gaçi, who also served as a Socialist MP and they have a daughter, Hana.
+Xhaçka is married to Artan Gaçi, who also served as a Socialist MP and they have a daughter, Hana.